takari/team-book/03-installation.md

 This example configuration simply changes the `[INFO]` label in each log line toa blue color and the `[WARNING]` label to red.
 LOGBack supports a lot of logging configurations, that you can take advantage of.
 Please refer to the [excellent documentation](http://logback.qos.ch/documentation.html) for further details.
 The [coloring section of the layout chapter](http://logback.qos.ch/manual/layouts.html#coloring) is specifically helpful for further tweaks to the default coloring output e.g. when adapting it to your favourite command line look and feel.

-Here is an example figure ... have to figure out how that works in the scripts yet.
-Notice that the file name does NOT determine the file .. only to some degree.
-The chapter number is autoinserted based on the folder or so.

-Insert 18333fig0301.png
-Figure 3-1. one one

-If you make some changes and commit again, the next commit stores a pointer to the commit that came immediately before it.
-After two more commits, your history might look something like Figure 1-2.

-Insert 18333fig0302.png
-Figure 3-2. one two